 How do you “control” myopia?

-Determining a myopia control plan for your child starts with a visit to your eye doctor.
-Schedule your appointment now.
+Determining an effective myopia control plan starts with a visit to our office.
+Schedule an appointment now.

 Multifocal contacts lenses

 Multifocal contact lenses are special contacts that have different powers in different zones of the lens.